 These teams are augmented with ethnic medics videographers and chaplains from Burma.
 In NE Syria over 200,000 are displaced by attacks from the Turks and their proxies the Free Syrian Army (FSA).
 Many live out in the desert with little access to any help.
 One of our team members from Burma Zau Seng was killed during these attacks and two of our team members wounded.
 Our teams help provide food, water and some shelter for these IDP’s as well as share the love of Jesus.
 ISIS is active and their attacks make it more difficult to provide services but our teams continue anyway.

 “When the attacks came you did not leave us.
 You stayed with us and helped evacuate the wounded and help us treat them.
 We thank you and God so much,” — Kurdish Doctor Akif (Head of hospital in Ein Issa).

 In Kurdistan and Iraq, our teams provide relief, an emergency ambulance service, as well as relief missions into Syria.
 Our main ministry is to be with people under attack.
 To pray with them, to point them to Jesus, and to help in any way we can.
 To stay alongside them no matter what.
 This means enduring machine guns, mortars and bombs and not knowing if you’re going to get out alive.
 Other times it means singing traditional songs in Kurdish and dancing around a fire late at night.
 Sometimes it means praying together, asking God for His protection, leading, provision, forgiveness and for our enemies hearts to change.
 It means we are together in love.

-Recent Iraq Updates:
+Recent Iraq and Syria Updates:

 - Now Available to Watch for Free from Nations Media: ‘Iraq: A Forgotten Hope’